Since Google is the number one search engine today, its shopping campaigns always bring the best results.

 Following are a couple of tools you can consider looking at:

-Now, despite you putting enough effort to make your product data optimized for conversion, it is also important to generate the product feed in the right format and with the right product data.
+Now, despite putting enough effort into making your product data optimized for conversion, it is also important to generate the product feed in the right format and with the right product data.

 As per Google’s product data specification, you have to maintain a set XML format with all the required attributes as tags.